seL4/microkit/docs/manual.md

 The size of a memory region must be a multiple of a supported page size.
 The supported page sizes are architecture dependent.
-For example, on AArch64 architectures, sel4cp support 4KiB and 2MiB pages.
+For example, on AArch64 architectures, Microkit support 4KiB and 2MiB pages.
 The page size for a memory region may be specified explicitly in the system description.
 If page size is not specified, the smallest supported page size is used.